roots-id/cardano-watcher/scripts/CARDANO.md

-This reference implementation depends on [Blockfrost](https://blockfrost.io) to interact to cardano.
+This implementation depends on [Blockfrost](https://blockfrost.io) to interact to cardano.
 In order to use this implementation and run the demos you need to create an account, create a project and get an API KEY.
 For demo purposes you can create one project on a Free Tier and use a testnet network such as `Preview`.

 ## Getting started
 - add your blockfrost API KEY to the environment variable `BLOCKFROST_API_KEY`